 What are X-Rays?

-We can define X-Rays or X-Radiation as a form of electromagnetic radiation.
+We can define X-Rays or X-radiation as a form of electromagnetic radiation.
 They are powerful waves of electromagnetic energy.
 Most of them have a wavelength ranging from 0.01 to 10 nanometers, corresponding to frequencies in the range 30 petahertz to 30 exahertz and energies in the range 100 eV to 100 keV.
-Some properties of X-Rays are provided below.

 Who invented the X-Ray?